Introduction to Nested For Loop in R

 }

-Now let’s see how it works in a two-dimensional array taking the mathematical concept matrix.
-To start with creating a code for a nested loop representing a number of rows and columns as integer positioned.
+Let’s see how it works in a two-dimensional array by taking the mathematical concept matrix.
+First, create a code for a nested loop representing several rows and columns as integer positioned.

 res = matrix(nrow=4, ncol=4) # create a 4 x 4 matrix (of 4 rows and 4 columns)